The effective strength of selection in random environment: Proofs

+The proof of this Lemma makes use of the approximation of the $\Lambda$-Fleming-Viot process with the individual-based-model defined in Section \ref{subsec:DASG}.

+\begin{proof}[Proof of Lemma \ref{lem:amazinggrace}] As mentioned, the assumption $\P_x(X_{\infty}=0)=1$ should imply that the term $\E_x[X(t)]$ decays exponentially.
 The idea of the proof is to obtain a geometric bound for the analogous quantity in the finite population size model.
-This will be done by estimating the probability of a uniformly chosen individual and a strong individual of the same generation having a disjoint ancestry.
-A crucial obsveration for this estimate is that the assumption $\P_x(X_{\infty}=0)=1$ implies an infinite genealogy of strong individuals which will allow us to sample the strong individual uniformly and independent of the first individual.
+This will be done by estimating the probability that a uniformly chosen individual and an individual of the strong type picked from the same generation have a disjoint ancestry.
+A crucial observation for this estimate is that the assumption $\P_x(X_{\infty}=0)=1$ implies an infinite genealogy of strong individuals, which will allow us to sample the strong individual uniformly and independently of the first individual. \\ Since we know that the limit for $t\rightarrow \infty$ of $X(t)$ exists and takes values in $\{0,1\}$ $\P_x$-a.s.\ for any $x \in [0,1]$, the implication ``$\Rightarrow$'' is immedate.